Asset Pricing in Pre-trained Transformer: Models

 Transformer models were originally designed for NLP tasks, it could be single-directional including generative pre-trained Transformer (GPT) or bidirectional such as BERT.
-The bidirectional Transformer models for NLP predictions predict the missing phrase according to the preceding and succeeding context, which implies that future data leaking may exist if the model is applied directly on time series data.
+The bidirectional Transformer models for NLP predictions predict the missing phrase according to the preceding and succeeding context, which implies that future data leakage may exist if the model is applied directly to time series data.
 Alternations for Transformer models, such as causal masks, should be taken on for a specific time series compulsorily.
-Section~\ref{subsubsec:Single-head self-attention4141} also discusses how causal masks prevent future data leaking.\\ \paragraph{Single-head self-attention} Single-head self-attention is the self-attention mechanism with only one head for handling all features.
+Section~\ref{subsubsec:Single-head self-attention4141} also discusses how causal masks prevent future data leakage.\\ \paragraph{Single-head self-attention} Unlike the Single-head self-attention in Chapter 3, the self-attention in the Transformer model is based on the autoencoder architecture.
+This means it can be computed in parallel, matrix-wise.
 It computes the attention score according to the entire feature group.
 One self-attention layer contains three input vectors.
 They are Query (Q), Key (K) and Value (V).
 Query determines which information should be focused on.
 The Key is the match of Query for calculating the attention weights, while the Value represents the actual information, and it multiplies with the attention weights for the layer output.
-Figure~\eqref{eq:sattention1_ch3}ref shows the workflow of single-headed attention.
+Figure~\ref{eq:sattention1_ch3} shows the workflow of single-headed attention.
 Concretely, the first step is generating Q,K,V via the transformation of input features X. Equation~\eqref{eq:sattention1_ch3} illustrates the derivation of Q,K,V.\\

 Where $W^Q,W^K,W^V$ are the weight matrices derived via estimation like MLP models.
 The second step is computing stabilized attention scores via dot product Q,K and dimension-wise scaling operation.\\